 Our street is well lit, and full of students.

 The Director, Mel Hangar, lives in a flat on the premises.
 Her goal is to make Arundel a safe and happy home for everyone.
 Her Labrador Beau also lives in the house.

 She’s available in emergencies, and also works four days a week in the House, meeting with and praying for students, planning and running social activities, training Senior Residents and others in leadership.

 The Senior Residents are older residents in the house who help Mel with the safety and happiness of the house.
 They supervise duties, show girls the city, care for and pray for the girls and help organise awesome social activities.

-The Administrator, Mandy, works five days a week in the office.
+The Administrator, Melissa, works five days a week in the office.
 Melissa deals with food, accounts, and property – ensuring there are working light bulbs, smooth rental payments, and plenty of bananas for everyone.